theupdateframework/pep-maximum-security-model/README.rst

   represents the "root" of targets for that project (e.g. metadata/targets/ project.txt).
 * The signatures of delegated targets metadata files MUST be valid.
-* The delegated targets metadata files MUST NOT be expired.
+* The delegated targets metadata files MUST NOT have expired.
 * The delegated targets metadata MUST be consistent with the targets.
 * A delegator MUST NOT delegate targets that were not delegated to itself by another delegator.